 Consulting for Institutions

-Health crisis planning, leadership, education and performance
+Disaster planning, leadership, training and performance

 Public health emergencies place an enormous burden on both public and private institutions.
 Decision makers have little time and opportunity to perform assessments, monitor progress and evaluate the results of disaster-related health issues.

 It’s not an exaggeration to say that disasters can cost millions of dollars AND affect the lives of millions of people.

 Dr. Mark Keim partners with institutions of all sizes to create disaster management plans based on scientific evidence and best practices.
 He is uniquely qualified to offer expert guidance customized for your organization’s needs.
 During his 16-year career at the Centers for Disease Control (CDC) and today as the founder of DisasterDoc, Mark has consulted on dozens of disasters, involving the health of millions of people throughout the world.

 Areas of Special Expertise:

 - Public Health Emergency Preparedness (PHEP) cooperative agreements